Air Fryer Recipe

 Method

-1. Combine flour, salt, and sugar in a large bowl.
+1. Mix the flour, salt, and sugar together in a large bowl.

-3. Knead for 5 minutes until smooth, then rest for 10 minutes covered with a damp cloth.
+3. Knead for 5 minutes until the dough is smooth, then cover with a damp cloth and leave to rest for 10 minutes.

-4. Roll out dough into a rectangle, place cold butter cubes on one half, fold over, and seal edges.
+4. Roll the dough into a rectangle, place the cold butter cubes over one half, fold the dough over, and seal the edges.

-5. Roll out again and fold into thirds, repeating three times, chilling for 30 minutes between folds.
+5. Roll it out again and fold into thirds, repeating this three times and chilling for 30 minutes between each fold.

-6. Roll out laminated dough to 5mm thick, cut triangles, roll from base to tip, and curve into crescents.
+6. Roll the laminated dough out to 5mm thick, cut into triangles, roll each one from base to tip, and curve into crescents.

-7. Place on parchment-lined tray and let rise for an hour until doubled in size.
+7. Set them on a parchment-lined tray and leave to rise for an hour, until doubled in size.

-9. Air fry croissants for 8-10 minutes until golden brown.
+9. Air fry the croissants for 8-10 minutes, until golden brown.

 Why this works in an air fryer